MisterSpoc/Oscilloscope-Project/README.md

 Filename: Name of CSV file that you would like to save the data to.

-To run the project: Connect the arduino, select it from the listbox.
+To run the project: Connect the computer to the arduino, and hit port refresh until you see your desired COM port show up.
+Select the arduino from the listbox, it will be highlighted in black.
 Select a radio button for what you would like to do with collected data.
 Then, enter a collection time, a baud Rate (or leave blank, will default to 9600), and a filename.
 Next press the "RUN" button.
 This will complete the data collection process, and then output the desired graphs.

 # Necessary Libraries for functionality